lorenzo-rovigatti/comp_bio_notes/all_atom.md

 (sec:andersen_thermostat)=
 ### Andersen

 The Andersen thermostat is a widely used method in molecular dynamics simulations for controlling temperature, introduced by [Hans C. Andersen in 1980](doi:10.1063/1.439486).
 Its fundamental idea is to maintain a system's temperature by coupling the particles to an external heat bath through random collisions.
 In this approach, particles in the simulation periodically undergo stochastic collisions with a fictitious heat bath, resulting in velocity reassignment according to a Maxwell-Boltzmann distribution that corresponds to the desired temperature.
-This random reassignment of velocities, which can be considered as a Monte Carlo move that transports the system from one constant-energy shell to another, mimics the effect of a thermal reservoir, ensuring that the system reaches and maintains thermal equilibrium.
+This random reassignment of velocities, which can be considered as a Monte Carlo move that transports the system from one constant-energy shell to another, mimicking the effect of a thermal reservoir, ensuring that the system reaches and maintains thermal equilibrium.

 The thermostat has a parameter $\nu$ that is the frequency of stochastic collisions, which represents the strength of the coupling to the heat bath: by adjusting this collision frequency, the user can control how frequently the system interacts with the heat bath, thus influencing the rate at which the system equilibrates.
 In practice, at each time step each particle has a probability $\nu \Delta t$ of undergoing a collision, *i.e.* of being reassigned a velocity from a Maxwell-Boltzmann distribution corresponding to the target temperature.
 This scheme reproduced the canonical ensemble, since temperature fluctuations align with those expected from statistical mechanics.